DylanMoriarty/moriartynaps/app/_posts/0000-18-01-work-in-progress.md

 {% include chapter2.html %}Paying it Forward
 {% include chapter3.html %}

-Most of the things I do I can only do because people before me wrote wonderful tutorials either in books or online.
-As a roundabout way of saying thanks to those folks, I'd love to contribute back to that space.
-I've written a bit more [stuff stuff](http://dylanmoriarty.github.io/blog/basketweavers-and-open-data.html)
+I can only do the things I do because people before me wrote wonderful guides online either in blogs or in stackOverflow answers.

+The best roundabout way of saying thanks to those folks to me would be contributing back to that space.
+I already try to write up documentation for a lot of the things I do, so here's a public home for it!

 {% include chapter1.html %}3.
 {% include chapter2.html %}Write More